arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 The new generations of Alibaba Cloud x86-based ECS instances are equipped 2.5 GHz Intel ® Xeon ® Platinum 8269CY (Cascade Lake) processors with Turbo Boost up to 3.2 GHz.
 The newest generation of the General Purpose G family now also support burstable network bandwidth.
 Also note that the 6th generations of g, c, r families are now running on Alibaba Cloud X-Dragon hypervisor architecture which provides predictable and consistent high performance and reduces virtualization overheads.

-For our GPU-based instance types, we currently provide the NVIDIA® Tesla® P4 with the 1/8, 1/4, 1/2, and 1/1 computing capacity support, and the NVIDIA T4 GPU with 16 GB memory capacity (320 GB/s bandwidth), 2,560 CUDA Cores, up to 320 Turing Tensor Cores, and mixed-precision Tensor Cores support for 65 FP16 TFLOPS, 130 INT8 TOPS, and 260 INT4 TOPS.

 Deployment Sets (https://www.alibabacloud.com/help/doc-detail/91258.htm) gives you control on the distribution strategy.
 You can use a deployment set to distribute your ECS instances to different physical servers to guarantee high availability and set up underlying disaster discovery.
 When you create ECS instances in a deployment set, Alibaba Cloud will start the instances on different physical servers within the specified region based on your configured deployment strategy.
 Right now, Alibaba Cloud only provides "High Availability" strategy.
 As an effect all the ECS instances within your deployment set are strictly distributed across different physical servers within the specified region.
 The high availability strategy applies to application architectures where several ECS instances need to be isolated from each other.
 The strategy significantly reduces the chances of services becoming unavailable.

 Each and every ECS instance has one operating system disk and can have up to 16 data disks each 32TB in size at max.